Program overview

 Graduates of the Master of Health Sciences with Specialization in Indigenous and Northern Health can pursue various career paths in Canada, including:

-- Public Health Advisor: Work with government agencies to develop and implement health policies that address the needs of Indigenous populations.
+- Public Health Advisor: Work with government agencies to develop and implement health policies that address the needs of Indigenous communities.

-- Health Researcher: Conduct research focused on health disparities and outcomes in Indigenous and Northern communities.
+- Health Researcher: Conduct research focused on health disparities and outcomes in Indigenous populations.

-- Policy Analyst: Analyze and develop health policies that impact Indigenous health and advocate for necessary changes.
+- Policy Analyst: Analyze and develop health policies that impact Indigenous and Northern health issues.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.